Two Weight Inequalities for the Cauchy Transform from $ \mathbb{R}$ to $ \mathbb{C}_+$: Global to Local Reduction

-Now, the inequality \eqref{e:3aa} is two weight inequality for a Poisson-like operator, with a `hole in the argument.'
+Now, the inequality \eqref{e:3aa} is a two weight inequality for a Poisson-like operator, with a `hole in the argument.'
 On the one hand, there is no general theorem one can appeal to for such an inequality, and on the other, a direct argument is not too hard, since stopping data for $ g$ has been used to construct the new measure $ \mu $.
-Experience dictates that \eqref{e:3aa} is best proved by duality, and the use of the so-called parallel corona.
-Thus, for non-negative function $ \gamma \in L ^2 (\mathbb R ^2 _+ , \tau )$, we should show that